 This week, our technology director Tony steers Our Week in Digital towards the world of Fintech.
-He turns his attention toward all the latest news from this ecosystem; one which is groaning under the promise of growth and investment.
+He turns his attention toward all the latest news from this ecosystem.
+Fintech is exciting as it is groaning under the promise of growth and investment.

 Recent reports indicate that a whopping 87 deals have totalled a record year-to-date value of $116.6 billion.
-This is a four-fold increase from the $31.8 billion through the same time last year, despite the fact that MORE deals had been finalised.
+This is a four-fold increase from the $31.8 billion through the same time last year.
+This comes despite the fact that MORE deals had been finalised.
 In 2018, there had been 89 deals done in the same time period.

 This week, savvy startups and tech Big Hitters all feature to make this edition of Our Week in Digital, a fintech enthusiast’s must-have!

 This week it has been revealed that PayFit, one of the fastest-growing tech companies in Europe has launched here in the UK.
-This week’s news follows PayFit’s previous funding round back in June which saw the software startup raise $79m from Eurazeo and Bpifrance.
+This week’s news follows PayFit’s previous funding round back in June. the round saw the software startup raise $79m from Eurazeo and Bpifrance.

 PayFit currently has offices spanning Europe and over recent years has built a workforce of over 300.
-Over the next 12 months, they plan to expand their reach; opening an Italian office and growing its team to more than 600.
+Over the next 12 months, they plan to expand their reach.
+They plan to open an Italian office and growing its team to more than 600.

 In the UK, this exciting Fintech calls Shoreditch home.
 Their ‘silicon roundabout’ office currently houses 18 staff and predicts to grow this number to 30 by the end of 2019.